melsman/melsman.github.io/cv.md

 context of the MLKit, I have been working on combining dynamic garbage collection techniques and region-based memory management to gain a higher degree of control over memory resources
-[2004b, 2003a, 2002a].
-Whereas the runtime system of the MLKit is written in C and assembler, the MLKit compiler itself is written in Standard ML.
+[2019e, 2004b, 2003a, 2002a].
+Whereas the runtime system of the MLKit is
+written in C and assembler, the MLKit compiler itself is written in Standard ML.

 * Carillon.
 A tool to find Y2K problems in C programs [1999a].

-In the context of the HIPERFIT research center, I have also worked on techniques for specifying and managing financial contracts [2015c, 2016c, 2018], in particular, in the context of blockchain technology [2017a].
+In the context of the HIPERFIT research center, I have also worked on techniques for specifying, managing, and pricing financial contracts [2015c, 2016c, 2018, 2019c, 2019d], in particular, in the context of blockchain technology [2017a].

 I have also participated in a research project on bigraphical programming languages, which aims at modeling and controling